Concentration Prerequisites (1 or 2 courses)

 Four additional courses in computer science or related areas are required, at least three of which must be in Computer Science.
 Three must be advanced courses (i.e., at the 1000-level or higher), the fourth may be either an intermediate-level course not used to satisfy a core requirement or an advanced course.
 The advanced courses must include a pair of courses with a coherent theme.
 A list of pre-approved pairs may be found at the approved-pairs web page.
 You are not restricted to pairs on this list, but any pair not on the list must be approved by the director of undergraduate studies.

-Note: CSCI 1450 may be used either as a math-oriented intermediate course or as an advanced course.
+Note: CSCI 1010 and 1450 may be used either as a math-oriented intermediate courses or as advanced courses.
+CSCI 1010 was formerly known as CSCI 510: they are the same course and hence only one may be taken for credit.
 CSCI 1450 was formerly known as CSCI 450: they are the same course and hence only one may be taken for credit.
-Applied Math 1650 may be used in place of CSCI 1450.
-However, concentration credit will be given for only one of Applied Math 1650 and CSCI 1450.
+Applied Math 1650 or 1655 may be used in place of CSCI 1450.
+However, concentration credit will be given for only one of Applied Math 1650, 1655, and CSCI 1450.

 Click here for the requirements for the professional track.